pspdev/pspdev.github.io/quickstart.md

 #### Docker

+Install the docker first using the guide from [here](https://docs.docker.com/engine/install/)

-First you have to run:
+if you have succesfully installed, then you have to run:

 ```shell
 docker pull pspdev/pspdev:latest